from £58 /night help Price for guests, Nights

 This Traditional Irish Cottage is over 200 years old and is situated on the Dock Road.
 If you coincide your walk from the cottage to the harbour to meet the trawlormen you can be sure to get some great fresh fish, crab and lobster.
 There is a great sized BBQ (converted forge) on one of the patios where you can cook the fish.

-The cottage has 3 bedrooms and sleeps 6-8 people.
-There is a traditional open fire in the lounge.
+The cottage has 3 bedrooms and accommodates 6-7 people comfortably There is a traditional open fire in the lounge.
 The cottage backs onto the estuary which at low tide you can cross and walk onto the beach which extends to Grange Beach.
+So literally the beach is within a few steps from the cottage.

 Every Saturday in the summer is a country market in Fethard Village where you can purchase local farm produce and home made cakes, bread, jams, jewellery etc. There is a surf shop in the village where you can arrange surfing lessons.
 You can walk to Grange Beach from the cottage where you can arrange with Shelbaggan outdoor education centre where you can hire or take lessons in Kayaks, canoes and sailing boats.